 Legacy Health is at the forefront of robotic surgical technology.
 Compared to other regional health systems, Legacy leads with:

-- The greatest experience: Legacy Good Samaritan was the first health provider in Portland to offer prostatectomies and gynecological surgeries with the da Vinci Surgical System system.
+- The longest experience: Legacy Good Samaritan was the first health provider in Portland to offer prostatectomies and gynecological surgeries with a robotic system.
 Legacy Emanuel was one of the first providers on the West Coast to perform certain head and neck surgeries.

-- The highest volume of robotic surgeries: Legacy Good Samaritan has Oregon's highest volume of successful da Vinci surgeries.
+- The highest number of robotic surgeries: Legacy Good Samaritan has Oregon's highest volume of successful robotic surgeries.

 - The largest number of surgical robots: Robots can be found at five of our medical centers.

-Robotic procedures are available at Legacy Emanuel, Legacy Good Samaritan, Legacy Meridian Park, Legacy Mount Hood and Legacy Salmon Creek Medical Centers for surgery including:
+Robotic procedures are available at Legacy Emanuel, Legacy Good Samaritan, Legacy Meridian Park, Legacy Mount Hood and Legacy Salmon Creek Medical Centers.
+Many Legacy Health surgeons are also trained in non-robotic minimally invasive techniques.
+Every patient is different - talk to your doctor about whether robotic-assisted surgery is the best choice for you.

 Questions?
 Please email us at firstname.lastname@example.org.